luetkemj/jsrlt/tutorial/part4.md

 }
 ```

 The biggest change here is that we now only check the entities at our intended location if they are blocking.
 Previously we checked the location of every entity in the entire game to determine if it was both blocking AND in the place we wanted to go.
-We're going to need this information quite a bit moving forward so it makes sense to just rip off the bandaid and implement the cache.
+We're going to need this information quite a bit moving forward so it makes sense to just rip off the band aid and implement the cache.

 ---